 - OWVI (Operating While Visibly Impaired): This is a lesser offense that doesn’t require proof of a specific BAC level.
 Instead, officers rely on visible evidence of impairment, such as slurred speech, bloodshot eyes, or erratic driving behavior.
 OWVI charges often occur when BAC levels are below the legal limit but noticeable impairment is present.
 While less severe than OWI, this charge still results in fines, license restrictions, and other penalties.

 - High BAC (Super Drunk): Michigan enforces a “Super Drunk” law for drivers with a BAC of 0.17% or higher.
 These individuals face harsher consequences because their elevated BAC is considered a greater risk to public safety.
-Penalties for High BAC offenders include longer jail sentences up to six months, mandatory alcohol treatment programs, and the installation of an Ignition Interlock Device (IID) for driving privileges.
+Penalties for High BAC offenders include up to 180 days in jail, higher fines, a 1-year license suspension with a 45-day hard suspension followed by 320 days of restricted driving with an IID, plus mandatory alcohol treatment.

 Blood Alcohol Content (BAC) Limits and Their Implications